 While companies are eager to improve their ESG position, some find it difficult to create a plan of action.
 The term “ESG” may appear somewhat nebulous, and it is sometimes interchanged with other similar, yet varied, terms like sustainability and corporate social responsibility.
 Further, ESG issues cover a wide variety of topics, making it challenging for companies to understand and prioritize key issues.
 Some companies are not able to take decisive action and may try to address ESG issues through incremental steps, which leaves them lagging behind their peers.
 Other companies may fail to see results or recognition despite significant efforts.

 To successfully navigate the complex and evolving ESG landscape, companies must avoid approaches that may lead to missed opportunities.
 This article discusses a few such misguided approaches, the seven sins of ESG management.
 These are common mistakes companies make when attempting to deal with ESG issues.
 At best, they can result in failure to receive credit for their efforts and, at worst, can leave the company exposed to significant risks.

-Defining a company approach
+Defining what ESG means for a company

 The term “ESG” has become widely used by the investor community to broadly capture a wide set of issues that extend beyond the standard business and financial risks facing the corporation.
 For companies, an ESG program refers to the policies, management systems and processes the organization has in place to manage material environmental, social and governance risks that are specific to the organization.